Who we are

 Forced or voluntary departure?
 Retired or fired?
 The Push-out Score is the number you need to know.

-C-suite executives are rarely openly fired.
-They may resign “voluntarily” before being ousted and “jump before they are pushed”.
+The problem: C-suite executives are rarely openly fired.
+They may resign “voluntarily” before being ousted and “jump before they are pushed.”

-We can attempt to arrive at a reasonable assessment of the likelihood of a forced departure by systematically evaluating observable evidence.
-That’s why exechange developed the Push-out Score analysis model, which helps in gaining more clarity.
+The analysis: We can attempt to arrive at a reasonable assessment of the likelihood of a forced departure by systematically evaluating observable evidence.

-The Push-out Score draws on publicly available data along nine dimensions, including the form and language of the announcement, the age and tenure of the departing leader, the reason given, the length of time between the announcement and the departure, the share price performance and the succession plan.
+The Push-out Score draws on publicly available data along nine dimensions, including the form and language of the leadership change announcement, the age and tenure of the departing leader, the reason given, the length of time between the announcement and the departure, the share price performance, the circumstances of the change and the succession plan.

 The Harvard Business Review wrote about the Push-out Score: “By more clearly identifying situations in which the CEO has been pushed out, investors can better recognize when a company’s strategy isn’t working and identify investment risks that might not be apparent if a resignation is presumed to be voluntary.”